-Car Accident Injuries Caused by Broken Glass
+Car Accident Injuries Caused by Broken Glass In Houston

 When two cars collide, there is a serious risk that occupants inside the vehicles could be injured due to broken glass caused by the impact or from being thrown against the glass.
 Even if a car occupant is not thrown against the glass, flying shards of glass during an accident can leave deep cuts and result in profuse bleeding.